 Every month we will share events that are just for our kiddos with special needs.
-Be sure to verify date and times with venues as they can change.
-Also, be sure to RSVP for those Who require it.
+Be sure to verify dates and times with venues as they can change.
+Also, be sure to RSVP for those who require it.

 Studio Movie Grill and Official Sponsors are pleased to sponsor a private screening of a family-friendly movie every month.
 Special needs children and their siblings are free.
 All other tickets are just $6.